Nonreciprocal Synchronization of Active Quantum Spins: Finite-size system

 In \cref{fig:plot_over_N}, we show correlations and the populations as a function of the number of spins per species $N$.
 The results from the cumulant expansion agree very well with the exact solution for large and small $N$.
 For large $N$, the agreement is expected as the cumulant expansion is exact in the thermodynamic limit.
 For small $N$, the agreement results from the simplicity of the state that can be well captured by the approximation.
 In an intermediate regime, $5 \lesssim N \lesssim 100$, however, there are deviations.
 They hint at the existence of nontrivial higher-order correlations in this regime which are not well captured by a low-order cumulant expansion.
 We expect the cumulant expansion to converge to the exact results when including higher-order correlations.
-Indeed, the fourth-order expansion agrees better with the exact solution than the second-order expansion, highlighted in the inset of \cref{fig:plot_over_N}(b).
+Indeed, the fourth-order expansion agrees better with the exact solution than the second-order expansion, as highlighted in the inset of \cref{fig:plot_over_N}(b).

 The intraspecies correlations, as measured by $\expval{\sigma^+_{A}\sigma^-_{A}}$, indicate synchronization within each ensemble (an analogous plot is obtained for species $B$).
-The amount of correlations increases with the number of spins but does not change significantly beyond $N \gtrsim 200$.
+The correlations increase with the number of spins but do not change significantly beyond $N \gtrsim 200$.
 The interspecies correlations $\expval{\sigma^+_A \sigma^-_B}$ quantify the synchronization between species.
-In general, it is a complex number whose argument determines the relative phase difference between the two species.
-Here, however, the \PTsymm implies that these correlations are real valued. \Cref{fig:plot_over_N}(c) highlights that in the synchronized state the phase difference is zero, while the $\pi$-synchronized state is indicated by negative correlations.
+In general, $\expval{\sigma^+_A \sigma^-_B}$ is a complex number whose argument determines the relative phase difference between the two species.
+In our case, however, \PTsymm implies that these correlations are real valued. \Cref{fig:plot_over_N}(c) highlights that in the synchronized state the phase difference is zero, while the $\pi$-synchronized state is indicated by negative correlations.
 This is clear from \cref{fig:correlations}(a), which shows the correlations as a function of $V_\pm$ at fixed $N$.